 Healthcare Headlines is for informational purposes, and its content should not be interpreted as endorsements, standards of care, or position statements of the American Association of Nurse Anesthetists.

 Thoracic Epidural Found Best for Analgesia Post-VATS Lobectomy

-alternative continues, U.S. researchers say that, for now, thoracic epidural analgesia remains the gold standard for managing pain after thoracic surgery.
-The technique is effective but also comes with a risk
+continues, U.S. researchers say that, for now, thoracic epidural analgesia remains the gold standard for managing pain after thoracic surgery.
+The technique is effective but also comes with a risk of hypotension,

-of hypotension, urinary retention, and bleeding.
+urinary retention, and bleeding.
 A study out of the University of California, San Diego, had high hopes for liposomal bupivacaine as a substitute.
-Researchers manually extracted data for patients
+Researchers manually extracted data for patients undergoing video-assisted

 From "Thoracic Epidural Found Best for Analgesia Post-VATS Lobectomy"

 Reversal of Deep Pipecuronium-Induced Neuromuscular Block With Moderate Versus Standard Dose of Sugammadex